 However, if your situation changes unexpectedly and you can no longer attend, then it is advisable to arrange for at least one closing session.
 This will allow for us to wrap up and bring closure to any of the work we were doing.

-As registered psychologists, we are bound by the ethics and regulations set forth by the College of Alberta Psychologists (CAP).
-Below are two separate sections with information relevant for 1) Adults, and 2) Dependant Adults and Minors.
+Below are two separate sections with information relevant for 1) Adults and 2) Dependant Adults and Minors.

-As an adult, you have full right to confidentiality.
-This means that we cannot and will not share your personal information with anyone without your consent.
-However, there are legal limitations to your confidentiality that you should be aware of.
+As an adult, you have full right to confidentiality, but several limitations exist.
 Examples of limitations include, but are not limited to:

-- Expressing a desire to harm/kill yourself or someone else,
+- Expressing a desire to harm/kill yourself, someone else, or an animal,

-- If we receive a subpoena or summons from the courts or Workers Compensation Board,
+- If we receive a subpoena or summons for your file from the courts or Workers Compensation Board,

 - If you arrive under the influence of alcohol or drugs and you insist on driving (and refuse alternate arrangements),